kavita1910/HackerRank_10DaysOfStatistics/README.md

 # HackerRank_10DaysOfStatistics
-10 Days of consistenlty practicing coding and solving errors.
+10 Days of consistently practicing coding and solving errors.
 This repository contains statistical exercises that are solved using Python programming language.
 [Link of the site](https://www.hackerrank.com/domains/tutorials/10-days-of-statistics)